Chemistry tutor near me in Jacksonville, FL

 Show more

-Tribhuvan taught 18 days ago
+Tribhuvan taught about 1 month ago

 The Student and Tutor reviewed the concepts of spontaneity, Gibbs Free Energy, enthalpy, and entropy in chemical reactions.
 They practiced predicting entropy changes, calculating Gibbs Free Energy to determine spontaneity, and understanding the relationship between Gibbs Free Energy and the equilibrium constant.
 The next session will involve further revision and practice.